zxcvbn-ts/zxcvbn/docs/guide/getting-started/README.md

 - I18n support for feedback, dictionaries and keyboard patterns.
 By default, the feedback are keys now
 - All dictionaries are optional, but the `en` dictionary is highly recommend (wished feature in some issues)
 - Dictionaries are separate from the core library.
 This means zxcvbn-ts is relatively small without its dictionaries
+- compress dictionaries for smaller bundle size => up to 33% smaller dictionaries while having more entries
 - The project is a monorepo with a core library `@zxcvbn-ts/core` and language packages `@txcvbn-ts/language-en`.
-  Initially, there are only German and English language packages.
 - Keyboard layouts can be customised.
 This means you can overwrite the default set of layouts with your own or extend it.
   E.g., if you are developing a Russian website, you need to include a Cyrillic keyboard set.
 Create a PR so that others can benefit from it.
 - You can use multiple keyboard layouts, which means that the library will check against them by default.
 - the tests are Jest based, so we get a coverage score
 - eslint/prettier for consistent code style
 - Added static page docs https://zxcvbn-ts.github.io/zxcvbn/
-- esm, commonJS and browser build
+- esm, commonJS
 - Custom matcher can be added which means you can create your own matcher
 - Async matcher can be added which means you can create a matcher that makes an API call
 - [haveibeenpwned](https://haveibeenpwned.com/Passwords) matcher